networknt/light-doc/content/en/getting-started/_index.md

 reviewed: true
 ---

-Light-4j frameworks provide [middleware handlers][] to address cross-cutting concerns for your application so that you only need to implement the final [business handlers][] to process the request and return a response without thinking about exception handling, metrics, traceability, correlation, security, validation etc. If you have the specification available, the [light-codegen][] can scaffold the application for you to fill in the business logic into the generated handlers and write assertions in the generated tests for these handlers.
+Light-4j frameworks provide [middleware handlers][] to address cross-cutting concerns for your application so that you only need to implement the final [business handlers][] to process the request and return a response without thinking about exception handling, metrics, traceability, correlation, security, validation, etc. If you have the specification available, the [light-codegen][] can scaffold the application for you to fill in the business logic into the generated handlers and write assertions in the generated tests for these handlers.

 ### Local Development Environment